samulipo/samulipo.github.io/presentations.md

 # Upcoming talks

-- 2023-12: TBA.
-Workshop on Computational Models in Social Epistemology.
+- 2023-12: *The many functions of diversity in scientific problem solving.* Workshop on Computational Models in Social Epistemology.
 Ruhr University Bochum.
 - 2023-12: TBA.
 Mini-conference & book launch - Research Handbook on Nudge and Society.
 El-Erian Institute, University of Cambridge. (w/ Ralph Hertwig)
-- 2023-12: TBA.
-The theoretical foundations of interdisciplinarity symposium, Collegium for Advanced Studies, University of Helsinki.
+- 2023-12: *The division of cognitive labor and the structure of interdisciplinary problems.* The theoretical foundations of interdisciplinarity symposium, Collegium for Advanced Studies, University of Helsinki.
+- 2023-11: *Self-nudging and the citizen choice architect.* Design matters.
+Conference on ‘Emerging Technologies and Behavioural-driven Designs.’
+Erasmus University, Rotterdam.
-- 2023-10: TBA.
-Strategic Organization Design, University of Southern Denmark.
+- 2023-10: *The division of cognitive labor and the structure of interdisciplinary problems.* Strategic Organization Design, University of Southern Denmark.

 # Recent Talks